qibolun/DryVR_0.2/docs/source/usage.rst

 	python plotter.py -x [x dimension number] -y [y dimension number list] -f [input file name] -o [output file name]

--x is x dimension number is the dimension for x-axis, the default value will be 0, which is the dimension of time.
+-x is the dimension number for x-axis, the default value will be 0, which is the dimension of time.

--y is Y dimension number list indicates the dimension you want to draw.It should be an array, For example -y [1,2].
+-y is dimension number lists indicates the dimension you want to draw for y-axis.
+For example -y [1,2].
 The default value will be [1].

 -f is the file path for reach tube file that you want to plot, the default value will be output/reachtube.txt.

--o is output file option
-, the default value is plotResult.png.
+-o is output file option, the default value is plotResult.png.

 To get help for plotter, please run: ::